admirbabovic/oskernel/README.md

 ```
 make run
 ```
-Alternative is to seperately build `os.img` using
+Alternative is to separately build `os.img` using
 ```
 make
 ```